 What is now our country was once divided into seven separate kingdoms.
 The largest, Mercia, was centred upon the river Trent in Staffordshire.
 Ring any bells?
 Fans of The Last Kingdom (currently streaming on Netflix) will be familiar with Mercia's integral role in this period of our history.

-Today our castles bear silent witness to history of Mercia and England, from Mercia’s stronghold at Tamworth Castle, to Stafford Castle, which is visible from The Moat House.
+Today our castles bear silent witness to history of Mercia and England, from Mercia’s stronghold at Tamworth Castle, to Stafford Castle.
 A castle was reputedly built on the site in 913 by the warrior princess Æthelflæd, Lady of the Mercians.
 It was listed in the Domesday book of 1086 and has a complex history of conquest ever since, having been besieged and conquered through the centuries including in the Civil War.

 5. Walk 500 miles (and +500 more)